Stephen Hagan (actor): Television and film career

 Hagan has a recurring role in the Sky TV series Stan Lee's Lucky Man, which sees him play Rich, the brother of James Nesbitt in his role of DI Harry Clayton.

 Personal life

-From the County Antrim Town of Greenisland, Hagan was a student at Carrickfergus Grammar.
-Hagan contributed to amateur dramatics at Youth Lyric as a teenager, as well as White Lights in Whitehead.
-Prior to pursuing a career as an actor Hagan planned to study accountancy at Northumbria University and join his father's business.
-Hagan graduated from the London Academy of Music and Dramatic Art in 2007.
-Hagan in 2012 he became married to comedian and actress Wendy Wason with whom he has a son and two step-children.
-Hagan's grandparents are friends with the parents of his Lucky Man co-star James Nesbitt in Northern Ireland.
-The two had met ten years previous to the show when Hagan was a teenager and Nesbitt was in Northern Ireland filming Murphy's Law.
-Hagan enjoys watching football and rugby and supports Arsenal FC and Ulster Rugby.
+In 2012, Hagan married comedian and actress Wendy Wason, with whom he has a son and two step-children.
+Hagan's grandparents are friends with the parents of his Lucky Man co-star, and fellow Northern Irish actor, James Nesbitt.
+The two had met ten years prior to the show, when Hagan was a teenager and Nesbitt was back in Northern Ireland filming Murphy's Law.
+Hagan is a football and rugby fan and supports Arsenal FC and Ulster Rugby.